Anyon condensation and the color code: Dynamically driven codes

 \subsection{The Floquet color code}

 With the discovery that we can transform between any pair of anyon-condensed color codes from $\mathcal{S}_\a$ to $\mathcal{S}_\b$ provided bosons $\a$ and $\b$ share neither colour nor Pauli labels, we find a new degree of freedom that we can use to design new dynamically driven codes that follow different sequences of check measurements.
-To this end, we introduce the Floquet color code; a specific example of a dynamically condensed color code (see also~\cite{Davydova22} where this code has recently been introduced in independent work on a lattice with periodic boundary conditions).
-The Floquet color code follows a sequence of six instantaneous stabiliser groups
+To this end, we introduce the Floquet color code; a specific example of a dynamically condensed color code (see also~\cite{Davydova22, Bombin22PsiQ} where this code has recently been introduced in independent work on a lattice with periodic boundary conditions).